 IT has not only brought the world closer together.
 Therefore, we can not only share information quickly and efficiently, but we can also bring down barriers of linguistic and geographic boundaries.
 The world has developed into a global village due to the help of information technology allowing to shares ideas and information with each other.

 Communication has also become cheaper, quicker, and more efficient.
 We can now communicate with anyone around the globe by simply text messaging them or sending them an email for an almost instantaneous response.
-The internet has also opened up face to face direct communication from different parts of the world thanks to the helps of video conferencing.
+The internet has also opened up face to face direct communication from different parts of the world thanks to the help of video conferencing.

-Bridging the cultural gap – Information technology has helped to bridge the cultural gap by helping people from different cultures to communicate with one another, and allow for the exchange of views and ideas, thus increasing awareness and reducing prejudice.
+Bridging the cultural gap – Information technology has helped to bridge the cultural gap by helping people from different cultures to communicate with one another and allow for the exchange of views and ideas, thus increasing awareness and reducing prejudice.

 Lack of job security – Industry experts believe that the internet has made job security a big issue as since technology keeps on changing with each day.
-This means that one has to be in a constant learning mode, if he or she wishes for their job to be secure.
+This means that one has to be in a constant learning mode if he or she wishes for their job to be secure.

 Dominant culture – While information technology may have made the world a global village, it has also contributed to one culture dominating another weaker one.
 For example, it is now argued that the US influences how most young teenagers all over the world now act, dress and behave.
 Languages to have become overshadowed, with English becoming the primary mode of communication for business and everything else.